hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 > If you are interested in getting your own account on O2, please follow the intructions [provided here](https://wiki.rc.hms.harvard.edu/display/O2/Frequently+Asked+Questions+and+Answers#FrequentlyAskedQuestionsandAnswers-Accountsandloggingin) after this workshop.

+#### Tool(s) to access remote computers/clusters

+**With Mac OS**

+Macs have a utility application called "**Terminal**" for performing tasks on the command line (shell), both locally and on remote machines.
+We will be using it to log into O2.

+Please find and open the Terminal utility on your computers using the *Spotlight Search* at the top right hand corner of your screen.

+**With Windows OS**

+By default, there is no built-in terminal for the bash shell available with the Windows OS.
+So, we will be using a downloaded program called "**Git BASH**".
+Git BASH which is part of the [Git for Windows](https://git-for-windows.github.io/) download is a so-called shell (bash) emulator.
+What this means is that it shows you a very similar interface to, and provides you the functionality of the Terminal on Mac/Linux OS.

+Please find and open Git BASH.

+> Windows users can use another program called [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) instead of a bash emulator to log in to remote machines, but it is a little more involved and has different capabilities.
+We encourage you to take a look at it, but we will not be covering it in this workshop.

 #### Let's log in!

-Everyone should have their Terminal (or Git Bash Terminal) window open.
+Everyone should have their Terminal (or Git BASH Terminal) window open.
 Using this Terminal window, you can interact with your own computer using bash commands!
 You see the "$" symbol?
 That is where you write the "commands" that will be executed by shell (bash in this case) and your computer's kernel.
 The "$" is called the **"command prompt"**.

 To connect to the login node on O2, we need to type in the `ssh` command at the command prompt followed by a space, and then type your username plus the address of the cluster, i.e `@o2.hms.harvard.edu`.
 There is no space between the username and the "@" symbol (see below).